Links to the following Student Help pages open new windows.

 Check with University Extended Education if you have additional questions (MSR 240, 667-3111).

 If you have a HOLD on your registration, contact Enrollment Services.
+Once the hold is cleared, your enrollment will be processed and you will have access to your Blackboard course sites.

-What files can I upload to Bb?
+What files can I upload to Blackboard?

 You can upload most standard computer files (e.g., word processing, spreadsheet, presentation, audio, video, images).